-If ATC is fitted as standard by the vehicle manufacturer then ATC is covered for the same duration of the vehicle warranty or whichever is longer.
+If ATC is fitted as standard by the vehicle manufacturer then ATC is covered for the same duration of the vehicle warranty.

 If ATC is subject to a call out under warranty and found to comply with the relevant specification or standard, then the cost of any testing or callout charges will be borne by the customer.
 We reserve the right to request credit card details to cover payment in advance.